Ebenezer Elliott: Early works

-In a fragment of autobiography printed in The Athenaeum (12 January 1850) he says that he was entirely self-taught, and attributes his poetic development to long country walks undertaken in search of wild flowers, and to a collection of books, including the works of Young, Barrow, Shenstone and John Milton, bequeathed to his father.
+In a fragment of autobiography printed in The Athenaeum (12 January 1850) he says that he was entirely self-taught, and attributes his poetic development to long country walks undertaken in search of wild flowers, and to a collection of books, including the works of Edward Young, Isaac Barrow, William Shenstone and John Milton, bequeathed to his father.
 His son-in-law, John Watkins, gave a more detailed account in "The Life, Poetry and Letters of Ebenezer Elliott", published in 1850.
-One Sunday morning, after a heavy night's drinking, Elliott missed chapel and visited his Aunt Robinson, where he was enthralled by some colour plates of flowers from Sowerby's English Botany.
+One Sunday morning, after a heavy night's drinking, Elliott missed chapel and visited his Aunt Robinson, where he was enthralled by some colour plates of flowers from James Sowerby's English Botany.
 When his aunt encouraged him to make his own flower drawings, he was pleased to find he had a flair for it.
 His younger brother, Giles, whom he had always admired, read him a poem from James Thomson's "The Seasons", which described polyanthus and auricular flowers, and this was a turning point in Elliott's life.
 He realised he could successfully combine his love of nature, and his talent for drawing, by writing poems and decorating them with flower illustrations.

 In 1798, aged 17, he wrote his first poem, "Vernal Walk", in imitation of James Thompson.
 He was also influenced by George Crabbe, Lord Byron and the Romantic poets and Robert Southey, who later became Poet Laureate.
 In 1808 Elliott wrote to Southey asking for advice on getting published.
 Southey's welcome reply began a correspondence over the years that reinforced his determination to make a name for himself as a poet.
 They only met once, but exchanged letters until 1824, and Elliott declared it was Southey who had taught him the art of poetry.

 Other early poems were Second Nuptials and Night, or the Legend of Wharncliffe, which was described by the Monthly Review as the "Ne plus ultra of German horror and bombast".
 His Tales of the Night, including The Exile and Bothwell, were considered to be of more merit and brought him commendations.
 His earlier volumes of poems, dealing with romantic themes, received much unfriendly comment, and the faults of Night, the earliest of these, were pointed out in a long and friendly letter (30 January 1819) from Southey to the author.

-Elliott had married Frances (Fanny) Gartside in 1806 and they eventually had 13 children.
-He invested his wife's fortune in his father's share of the iron foundry, but the affairs of the family firm were then in a desperate condition and money difficulties hastened his father's death.
+Elliott had married Frances (Fanny) Gartside in 1806, and they eventually had 13 children.
+He invested his wife's fortune in his father's share of the iron foundry, but the affairs of the family firm were then in a desperate condition, and money difficulties hastened his father's death.
 Elliott lost everything and went bankrupt in 1816.
-In 1819 he obtained funds from his wife's sisters and began another business as an iron dealer in Sheffield.
+In 1819 he obtained funds from his wife's sisters, and began another business as an iron dealer in Sheffield.
 This prospered, and by 1829 he had become a successful iron merchant and steel manufacturer.